Jeff Hayden: Minnesota Senate

 On July 25, 2011, Hayden announced that he would run in the October 18, 2011, special election to fill the state senate seat that was vacated by Senator Linda Berglin, who resigned on August 15, 2011, to take a new job with Hennepin County as a health policy program manager.
 His candidacy was endorsed by the DFL Party on August 27, 2011.
 On October 18, 2011, he won the special election with 61 percent of the vote over Green Party candidate Farheen Hakeem, Republican candidate Bruce Lundeen, and Independence Party candidate Matt Brillhart.
 He was re-elected in 2012.

 Community involvement

 Hayden is a non-profit manager for Hearth Connection, which provides affordable housing advocacy.
 He is a founding member of the City of Lakes Community Land Trust.
 He also served on the board of directors of the Bryant Neighborhood Association and of the Powderhorn Park Neighborhood Association, and as board member of Community Action of Minneapolis.

 Investigations

-In October 2015, a court-sanctioned investigation found Hayden, and his wife Theresa received at least $3,486 in improper reimbursements from a now-defunct nonprofit organization, Community Action of Minneapolis.
-On August 11, 2020, Mr. Hayden lost the DFL primary to Omar Fateh, a progressive candidate.
+In October 2015, a court-sanctioned investigation found that Hayden and his wife Theresa received at least $3,486 in improper reimbursements from a now-defunct nonprofit organization, Community Action of Minneapolis.
+On August 11, 2020, Hayden lost the DFL primary to Omar Fateh, a progressive candidate.